Nick220505/take-home-test/README.md

 - The API waits for the DB to be healthy.
 - The frontend waits for the API to be healthy.
+- The API runs with `dotnet watch` in Docker Compose to support backend hot reload during local development.

 To stop and remove volumes: